-In general, the Department of Health Science is open from 8am to 6pm, Monday through Thursday and 8am to 5pm on Fridays.
-(Summer hours vary)
+In general, the Department of Health Science is open from 8am to 5pm, Monday - Friday.
+(Summer/ Winter hours vary)

 For university forms, please consult the Advising Hub.

-In general, Paperwork submitted to the Department of Health Science will be Processed within one week after submitted.
-After Paperwork has been Processed, you will receive an email from the Health Science student office staff informing you that the Paperwork is ready for pick up.
+In general, Paperwork submitted to the Department of Health Science will be Processed within one to two weeks after being submitted.
+After paperwork has been processed, you will receive an email copy from the Health Science student office staff.
+The original will be directed via campus mail to its final destination.
 If you do not hear from the office within a week, please send email to check on the status of your Paperwork.

 Applications for Change of majors are unique.
 Unlike all other paperwork, applications for Change of Major are only reviewed once a semester, at the end of the semester.
 In the fall semester, applications for Change of Major are accepted in two weeks in December and in spring, they are accepted for two weeks in May.
 Students are notified by email if their application has been admitted or denied within 4-6 weeks of submitting their applications.
 If you do not hear from the office within this time frame, please send email to check on the status of your Paperwork.

 The Health Science Google Group is an email listserv that informs students about upcoming Departmental and student-led events, Departmental deadlines and advising programs, job opportunities, and community service events.
 All Health Science majors (and minors) are required to be on the listserv.

-Information about the HS permission code survey is communicated over the listserv. to join the HS-USA listserv, please e-mail the Department of Health Science office with your @sjsu.edu email address (found by searching sjsu main webpage and must be setup).
+Information about the HS permission code survey is communicated over the listserv.
+To join the Health Sceince Google Group, please e-mail the Department of Health Science office with your @sjsu.edu email address (found by searching sjsu main webpage and must be setup).

 In the undergraduate program in Health Science, C is the minimum acceptable grade for any coursework completed in the major.
 Starting in Fall 2013, student will need to earn a C or above in all ten (10) Health Science Major core courses in order to complete the degree.